Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

 How does Qualified Small Business Stock work?

-When you qualify for QSBS, you can exclude up to 100% of your capital gains from federal taxes when selling your shares, potentially saving millions in taxes on a successful exit.
+When you qualify for QSBS, you can exclude a significant portion or all of your capital gains from federal taxes when selling your shares, potentially saving substantial amounts in taxes on a successful exit.

 The benefit is capped at the greater of $10 million or 10 times the adjusted basis in the stock, applied per issuer and per taxpayer.